Get More Leads For Your Wedding Business With Google Business Profile Optimization

 4. Gain Google My Business Reviews

-Reviews are one of the most important ranking factors for staying on top of GMB rankings for the long run.
-Although it is very helpful to have a lot of reviews, that’s not all there is to it with Google My Business.
+Reviews are one of the most important ranking factors for staying on top of GBP rankings for the long run.
+Although it is very helpful to have a lot of reviews, that’s not all there is to it with your Google Business Profile.
 Google looks at if the review has text along with the rating, what words are used, the star rating itself, review consistency, and more.

 For example, Google will recognize when there is a steady stream of reviews rather than getting them all at once.
 Another review component is how it is written.
 You can’t tell somebody how to write the review but it could always be good to mention that the sentiment and how buzzwords like, easy to work with, could be helpful for others who could want your service.
 You can also ask clients to upload a photo when they write their reviews.

 The last major component is a star rating.
 If there are several negative reviews, it could be a very strong indicator that a change could need to occur.
 Reviewing customer feedback and making the change will only add higher positive reviews in the future and help the overall rating of the business.